Blog ComparisonsTop 18 Canny Alternatives in 2025

 18. Pendo

-Pendo is enterprise-focused software offering a full suite of tools to improve user experience.
-Besides feedback boards and roadmaps, it helps manage user onboarding and includes product analytics tools.
+Pendo is enterprise-focused software that offers a full suite of tools to improve user experience and gain insights.
+In addition to a feedback board and roadmaps, it helps manage user onboarding and includes product analytics tools.

 What Pendo has that Canny doesn't?